GOLD2022

 We have the community support, both financial and people-power, to make sure our programs are able to continue to deliver excellent service and have a significant impact.
 We have also secured the technology to help us track our impact and outcomes in a way that will make reporting and storytelling easier and more meaningful.

-We have completed our strategic planning, implemented new technology to help us track and measure, and have hired a new Executive Director and Program Director to ensure growth and scalability.
+We have completed our strategic planning, implemented new technology to help us track and measure, and have hired a new Executive Director.

 How we listen